-Pocket God Comics is an adaptation of the Pocket God video game.The series follows the adventures of a tribe of pygmies who can resurrect from death with the help of their Gem of Life.
-Unfortunately for them, they die a lot.Originally planned as a four-issue miniseries, the comic was so well-received that it was made into an ongoing series.
+Pocket God Comics is a digital comic book adaptation of the Pocket God video game for iPhone and iPad.The series follows the adventures of a tribe of pygmies who can resurrect from death with the help of their Gem of Life.
+Unfortunately for them, they die a lot.Originally planned as a four-issue miniseries, the comic was very well-received and was made into an ongoing series.
+Bolt Creative, the creators of Pocket God, has a website here, where you can order print copies of the comics.

 The series provides an explanation for the pygmie's respawning abilites with their Gem of Life.
 It also places them on a larger island.